PlasmaFAIR/intro_to_automation/README.md

 techniques we'll go through are more broadly applicable to most other programming languages.

+You'll also need to be able to use `git` for version control.

 Overview
 --------

 Start by forking this project on GitHub, and cloning it locally.
-Then work through the four steps:
+Then work through the exercises in each of the four steps:

 1. Reusable module
 2. Packaging
 3. Input
 4. Testing

+You might find it easiest to view the exercises by looking at the `README.md` file in each directory on GitHub, rather than locally.

 Each step comes with a set of tests that you should run after each exercise.
 The tests will start off all failing, and successfully